-It’s World Otter Day on May 25th.
-In celebration, here’s a fun video below of North American river otter; Lontra canadensis, that I filmed at the High Desert Museum located in my town of Bend, Oregon.
+World Otter Day is celebrated on the last Wednesday of May.
+In celebration, here’s a fun video below of the North American river otter; Lontra canadensis, that I filmed at the High Desert Museum located in my town of Bend, Oregon.

 North American River Otters